Sarah-Bue/tic-tac-toe/README.md

 All content was written by the developer.

 ### Media
-The image used for the Favicon and the 404 page are by PIRO, and downloaded from [Pixabay](https://pixabay.com/).
+The image used for the Favicon and the 404 page are by PIRO4D, and downloaded from [Pixabay](https://pixabay.com/).

 The sounds used on the website are by floraphonic, and downloaded from [Pixabay](https://pixabay.com/).